benaziziasmae/School_District_Analysis/README.md

   -- Math and reading scores by grade

 - The 9th grade scores were brought down as Thomas High School 9th graders averaged higher than other schools.
-- The average math and reading scores of Thomas High School bacame 0 from 83.6 and 83.7 respectively.
+- The average math and reading scores of Thomas High School became 0 from 83.6 and 83.7 respectively.
-- The rank of Thomas High School which was 2nd on the list moved down to 8th position duw to the change.

 *After Math scores by grade*